Only Send What You Need: Learning to Communicate Efficiently in Federated Multilingual Machine Translation: Introduction

-\setlist{nolistsep} \begin{itemize}[noitemsep] \item We conduct the first research on the communication efficiency of FL in multilingual NMT, and study the relationship between translation quality and the volume of transmitted parameters in multilingual NMT engines. \item We propose a novel meta-learning-based adaptive parameter selection method to partition the tensors at a client into those which have vs. have not evolved significantly since the last FL transmission, balancing between translation quality and communication burden. \item Through extensive experiments on two benchmark NMT datasets with different language distributions, we demonstrate that our \system methodology consistently enhances translation quality compared to baselines while operating within a fixed FL communication budget. \end{itemize}
+\begin{itemize} \item We conduct the first research on the communication efficiency of FL in multilingual NMT, and study the relationship between translation quality and the volume of transmitted parameters in multilingual NMT engines. \item We propose a novel meta-learning-based adaptive parameter selection method to partition the tensors at a client into those which have vs. have not evolved significantly since the last FL transmission, balancing between translation quality and communication burden. \item Through extensive experiments on two benchmark NMT datasets with different language distributions, we demonstrate that our {\texttt{MetaSend}} methodology consistently enhances translation quality compared to baselines while operating within a fixed FL communication budget. \end{itemize} The rest of the paper is structured as follows.
+Section II reviews previous work on efficient methods and federated learning for NLP.
+Section III presents the problem setup of federated machine translation and introduces our proposed method, {\texttt{MetaSend}}, for enhancing efficiency.
+Section IV provides details about the experimental setups, while extensive experimental results are presented in Section V. Finally, we conclude our work in Section VI.